 - Awareness means increasing business intelligence: identify the signs and early indicators that would suggest in which direction events are unfolding, and then use pre-determined trigger points to set into motion a set of actions.
 Become intuitive, not just statistical.

 - Increasing resilience enables organizations to respond better to uncertainties.
-Resilience requires reducing fixed costs [how many warehouses do you need?] and creating options.
+Resilience requires reducing fixed costs and creating options.

 - Who among our current employees demonstrated the talent, resolve, and capabilities to deal with the crisis as it affected them, society in general and the company in particular?